blouyakis/emt_basic/module_3_test.md

 ### Q8 🟢
 **Front**
-A 34-year-old male complaining of pain “in his right side” is pale, diaphoretic, anxious.
+Your patient is a 34-year-old male complaining of pain "in his right side."
+He is pale and diaphoretic with a heart rate of 90 beats per minute, a respiratory rate of 28 breaths per minute, and a blood pressure of 132/80 mmHg.
+The patient is very agitated and anxious.
 Which approach is most appropriate?
 · Reassure and promise total comfort · **Reassure him and expedite transport for definitive care.** · Insert an OPA · Refuse transport if non-compliant

 **Back**